BatyLeo/TP_Warcraft/README.md

 using Pluto
 Pluto.run()
 ```
-A browser window opens, select the `warcraft_TP.jl` notebook.
+A browser window opens, select the `notebook.jl` notebook.